fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 does not have access to the local disk.
 It must load the libraries in a different way.

-This is the usual beginning of Javascript TensorFlow.js program (there are other ways to import a module in Javascript - the result is similar, though):
+This is the usual beginning of a JavaScript TensorFlow.js program (there are other ways to import a module in JavaScript - the result is similar, though):

     <script src="./node_modules/@tensorflow/tfjs/dist/tf.min.js"></script>